mkizaric-aws/aws-cloudformation-resource-providers-connect/aws-connect-contactflow/docs/tag.md

 #### Key

 The key name of the tag.
 You can specify a value that is 1 to 128 Unicode characters in length and cannot be prefixed with aws:.
 You can use any of the following characters: the set of Unicode letters, digits, whitespace, _, ., /, =, +, and -.

 _Required_: Yes

 _Type_: String

-_Minimum_: <code>1</code>
+_Minimum Length_: <code>1</code>

-_Maximum_: <code>128</code>
+_Maximum Length_: <code>128</code>

 _Pattern_: <code>^(?!aws:)[a-zA-Z+-=._:/]+$</code>